Do you love teaching? Do you enjoy crushing standardized tests, even if you’re embarrassed to admit it to your friends?

 Things we really don’t care about:

 - GMAT or test-prep tutoring experience.
 We’re happy to train the right candidate — so if you have teaching experience but have never done GMAT tutoring before, no big deal.
 As long as I can tell that you have great teaching instincts and a passion for teaching, we’re all good.

 - Whether you have an MBA.
 An MBA is not a teaching degree, and I’ve still never met a great tutor who has one.

 - Your country of residence.
 Most tutoring can be conducted via Skype, so we’re open to the right overseas candidate.

 Still interested?
-Send over a resume, a rundown of your standardized testing experience, and an informal introduction to email@example.com.
-Formal cover letters are boring as hell, so please be yourself, and tell us why you think we might be a good fit for each other.
+Send over a detailed resume, a rundown of your standardized scores, and an informal introduction to firstname.lastname@example.org.
+Formal cover letters are boring as hell, so please be yourself, and tell us about yourself and why you think we’d be a good fit for each other.
 No phone calls, please.